 A much more “out there” — but fun — theory which cropped up on one of my discussion boards was the notion that Snape and Lily had worked together on those potions notes and that Snape had charmed the book with a For Your Eyes Only charm, so that apart from himself, only Lily could read the annotations.
 And as we have been told repeatedly, Harry does have Lily’s eyes.
 Neither Ron nor Hermione were able to decipher the Prince’s handwriting, were they?
 (Well, Ron couldn’t.
 Hermione wouldn’t try.)

-And for that matter; once one disentangles the Snape + Lily concept from the widely received Snape-loved-Lily theory one really needs to re-examine rather a lot of the ideas that various people have floated in aid of the theory to see whether they have any merit on their own, and the suggestion that the Potions book was originally Lily’s — even if she wasn’t the one who wrote in it — begins to look as if it almost might.
+For that matter; once one disentangles the Snape + Lily concept from the widely received Snape-loved-Lily theory one really needs to re-examine rather a lot of the ideas that various people have floated in aid of the inaccurate theory to see whether they have any merit on their own, and the suggestion that the Potions book was originally Lily’s — even if she wasn’t the one who wrote in it — begins to look as if it almost might.
 It should be pointed out that this theory was another one frequently deployed by the die-hard Snape-haters who cannot stand the idea that Snape was ever good at anything.
 But that doesn’t happen to be where I am coming from.
 The book was certaily Snape’s, and it is well within reason to suspect that quite possibly it had been Eileen’s.
 Which means it was available.

 So long as we are still (long after the fair) drifting aimlessly down the stream of Too Many Explanations; at the end of HBP, what did we know, I mean really know about the Evans sisters’ upbringing?

 We know that Lily, at least, made a very “good” marriage, from a worldly standpoint.
 Maybe Petunia “married-up” as well.
 We’d always assumed that Lily and Petunia were brought up middle-class, since Petunia and Vernon Dursley clearly seem to be middle-class.
 Maybe we were wrong.
 Maybe they were originally as working class as Snape — although probably a bit more prosperous.
 (Which might explain some of Petunia’s social anxieties over what everyone who sees them might think of her family, and her determination to keep up with the Joneses, mightn’t it?)

-There really isn’t anything to say that Lily mightn’t have gone off to school with some 2nd-hand textbooks, even if the family was middle-class.
+There really isn’t anything to say that Lily mightn’t have gone off to school with some 2nd-hand textbooks of her own, even if the family was middle-class.
 Flourish & Blotts sells 2nd-hand textbooks.
 It would have been easy enough for her to find them.
-Particularly if Lily, Like Hermione, was effectively given money for textbooks and turned loose to buy them on her own.
+Particularly if Lily, Like Hermione, was effectively given money for school supplies and turned loose to buy them on her own.
 We never caught a glimpse of the Grangers after CoS, except at Kings Cross.
 Lily may have decided to buy 2nd-hand where she could, and maximize her pocket money.
 And she seems to have been interested enough in the subject of Potions that she might very well have fudged her funds to buy a cheap copy of the Advanced text a year of two early.

 And if it was her book, then it was probably her writing (well, post-DHs we know it wasn’t.
 Her writing resembled Harry’s).
 Snape’s teenaged handwriting may have been similar, but it does not mean it was the same.
 Just because Harry is convinced that the hexes were invented by a bloke, doesn’t mean they were.
 Once I was reconsidering such things, Harry’s track record isn’t so great that one can completely dismiss Hermione’s comment that the handwriting looked like a girl’s to her.
 And since it appears to be inarguable that none of the trio recognized the handwriting as Snape’s, when he’s presumably been scrawling notes across their essays for 5–6 years that may have been a clue rather than a logic hole.

-Regardless of whose book and whose handwriting it was, I thought it could be possible that the two of them might have worked out those notes together.
+Regardless of whose book and whose handwriting it was, I thought it very likely that the two of them might have worked out those notes together.
 In another universe, where the two of them remained on good terms I could easily see Lily suppressing a giggle and dutifully recording “Just shove a bezoar down it’s throat” after Snape muttered it to her under his breath during Slughorn’s lecture, under cover of Muffliato.
 I’ll bet Sluggy let the two of them get away with murder in his class.
 If, that is, the Gryffs and the Slyths shared Potions class in the Marauder’s day.
-They may not.)
+They may not.

 It was rather a fun idea anyway.